CZ-NIC/knot/doc/reference.rst

   8 digits match the current iso-date.

 ..
 NOTE::
-   In case of ``unixtime``, if the resulting serial is lower or equal than current zone (this happens e.g. in case of migrating from other policy or frequent updates) the serial is incremented instead.
+   If the serial for ``unixtime`` or ``dateserial`` is lower or equal than the current zone's (this happens e.g. in case of migrating from other policy or frequent updates), the serial is incremented instead.

-   Use dateserial only if you expect less than 100 updates per day per zone.
+   To avoid user confusion, use ``dateserial`` only if you expect fewer than 100 updates per day per zone.

 *Default:* increment